 Reading old advertisements can also give you a historical context for building processes of the past.
 Simple floor plans for your old house, or houses very similar, may have been published in real estate advertisements.
 Check your public library for back issues of local newspapers.
 Also, check farm journals and women's magazines for featured building plans.

-If you don't have time for all of this investigation, or if you don't like to do research, believe it or not, people exist who actually DO like to do this work.
+If you don't have time for all of this investigation or if you don't like to do research, believe it or not, people exist who actually DO like this work.
 You can hire an expert.
 Blueprints may not exist, but every modification made to your home left behind a trail of evidence.
 A building professional (usually an architect or a structural engineer) can use field measurements and other clues to recreate the original plans.

 Now that you know how your house used to look, the real work begins... renovation.